fiestachickens/homebridge-home-depot-hubspace/README.md

 Hubspace is a platform for range of devices sold at HomeDepot.
 This plugin tries to integrate as many of these devices so that you can control them from HomeKit.

 # Disclaimer
 I do not own any rights to Hubspace.
 Any work published here is solely for my own convenience.
 I am not making any guarantees about the code or products referenced here.
-This was forked by the work done by sajmonr.
-Original repo can be found <a href="https://github.com/sajmonr/homebridge-hubspace#readme" target="_blank">here</a>

 # Tested products
 Below you can find a table of products that have been tested with this plugin.
 Some products share similarities among one another (e.g. lights), however, that does not guarantee that they will all work.